jbish55/jbish55/README.md

 - 👋  Hi, I’m @jbish55
-- 👀  I’m interested in building beautiful websites with HTML, CSS, and JavaScript
+- 👀  I’m interested in building beautiful websites
-- 🌱  I’m currently learning GitHub

 <!---
 jbish55/jbish55 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.